-Iterate and change column and row divisors such that the row and column sums of the seats matrix satisfies the constraints given by the upper apportionment.
+In the second biproportional apportionment step, party and district divisors are calculated such that the row and column sums of the resulting seats matrix satisfy the constraints given by the upper apportionment.

 matrix with votes by party in rows and votes by district in columns.